Coping with Cancer Related Fatigue

 Some things can be done to alleviate the debilitating effects of CRF.
 Do not leave your CRF untreated, CRF may lead to your becoming more depressed and more fatigued which will profoundly diminish your quality of life.
 It is important that you speak to your doctor if fatigue is an issue for you.

 In addressing your CRF, your doctor should first confirm that there are not any underlying additional medical issues which may be contributing to your fatigue.
 For example, a common side effect of chemotherapy drugs is anemia and resolving the anemia might mitigate your fatigue.
 Fatigue is often confused with depression.
-A good evaluation can distinguish between the two, allowing the proper treatment to be determined.
+A good evaluation can distinguish between the two, indicating the proper treatment.

-In addition to medical interventions, there are some strategies you can utilize to help you to cope with your CRF.
+In addition to medical interventions, there are some strategies you can utilize to help cope with your CRF.

 1. Balance your expectations of yourself.